Civil status mobile registration unit (Oman)

-The Sultanate of Oman has an area of 309,500 square kilometers and is composed of varying topographic areas consisting of plains (3%), mountains (15%) and wadies (valleys (dry rivers beds)) and desert (82%).The above posed a challenge for DGCS, ROP to upkeep the civil registration status.
+The Sultanate of Oman has an area of 309,500 square kilometers and is composed of varying topographic areas consisting of plains (3%), mountains (15%), and wadies, or dry river bed valleys, and desert (82%).This geographical complexity posed a challenge for Directorate General of Civil Status (DGCS) and the Royal Oman Police (ROP) to upkeep the civil registration status.
 The National Registration System (NRS) is a CRVS (civil registration and vital statistics) system that links 12 civil status directorates throughout the sultanate.
 It is operated by qualified staff and utilizes sophisticated computer systems.
 However, these 12 civil directorates were established only in the main towns of Oman (four governorates and five regions).
 For people who are living in remote areas, they do not have access to these directorates.
 They will have to travel a great distance to register or renew their civil status; it is costly for many of these folks.

 In many parts of the sultanate, there are pockets of residence spread over vast areas.
 Some of these areas are remote and difficult to reach via land or urban transportation.
 One example is the Musandam Peninsula, it is an exclave of Oman, separated from the rest of the country by the United Arab Emirates.
 The Musandam Peninsula has an area of 1,800 square kilometers (695 sq mi) and a population of 28,727 people.
 It is located 500 kilometers from Muscat and consists of mountains and coastline.
 Madha is located halfway between the Musandam Peninsula and the main body of Oman.
 It is part of the Musandam governorate, covering approximately 75 km2 (29 sq mi).
 Access to Musandam by land is possible through coast road from the United Arab Emirates, by using passenger ferry or by air.

 Masirah, an island off the East Coast of Oman, 95 km long north-south, between 12 and 14 km wide, with an area of about 649 km², and a population estimated at 12,000 in twelve villages mainly in the north of the island (9,292 as of the census of 2003, of which were 2,311 foreigners).
 The only way to access the area is using passenger ferry or by air.
-The next example is Wahiba Sands, or Ramlat al-Wahiba (also called Sharqiya Sands), are a region of desert in Oman.
+The next example is Wahiba Sands, or Ramlat al-Wahiba (also called Sharqiya Sands), a region of desert in Oman.
 The area is defined by a boundary of 180 kilometers (112 mi) north to south and 80 kilometers (50 mi) east to west, with an area of 12,500 square kilometers (4,800 sq mi).
 Within all the examples above, the residence over there are spread into smaller communities, some are less than 20 in a village.